Bill Janklow

 William John Janklow (September 13, 1939 – January 12, 2012) was an American lawyer and politician and member of the Republican Party.
 He holds the record for the longest tenure as the governor of South Dakota: sixteen years in office.
 Janklow had the third-longest gubernatorial tenure in post-Constitutional U.S. history at 5,851 days.

 Janklow's career was tainted, but not significantly impeded, in 1974 by accusations of raping 15-year-old Native American Jancita Eagle Deer at gunpoint in 1967, an act for which Janklow was locally disbarred.
 The FBI reopened the case in 1975 when Janklow was appointed by Gerald Ford to the board of the Legal Services Corporation, but investigations were closed at the request of the White House.
 Jancita and her mother Delphine died shortly thereafter, of apparently unrelated homicides.

-Janklow served as the 25th Attorney General of South Dakota from 1975 to 1979 before being elected as the state's 27th Governor.
+Janklow served as the 25th attorney general of South Dakota from 1975 to 1979 before being elected as the state's 27th governor.
 He served two terms, from 1979 to 1987.
-He was elected again in 1994, and served as the 30th Governor another two full terms, from 1995 to 2003.
+He was elected again in 1994, and served as the 30th governor another two full terms, from 1995 to 2003.

 Janklow was elected in 2002 to the United States House of Representatives, where he served for a little more than a year.
 He resigned in 2004 after being convicted of manslaughter for his culpability in a fatal automobile crash.

 Early life, education, and military service

 Janklow was born in Chicago, Illinois.
-When Janklow was 10 years old, his father died of a heart attack while working as a prosecutor at the Nuremberg Trials in Germany.
-His mother moved the family back to the United States.
+When Janklow was 10 years old, his father Arthur died of a heart attack while working as a prosecutor at the Nuremberg Trials in Germany.
+His mother Lou Ella moved the family back to the United States.
 In 1954 when Janklow was 15, they settled in her home town of Flandreau, South Dakota.

 In 1955, Janklow's repeated acts of juvenile delinquency landed him in court.
 A judge gave him two options—reform school or the military.

 Janklow dropped out of high school and joined the U.S. Marine Corps in 1956.
 He attended basic training at Camp Pendleton, California.
 He was trained as a personnel clerk and assigned to the 3rd Marine Division at Camp Kinser, Okinawa.
 He was part of the Marine contingent that participated in the U.S. response to the 1958 Quemoy-Matsu international crisis.
 Janklow was shot in the leg while he was part of a detachment that was delivering cannons to Taiwanese troops, and received an honorable discharge as a private first class in 1959.
 In 1999, the government of Taiwan presented Janklow the 823 Badge of Honor, an award created to commemorate the Quemoy-Matsu conflict, which began on August 23, 1958.

 After leaving the Marines, Janklow started classes at the University of South Dakota.
 When administrators discovered he lacked a high school diploma, Janklow convinced them to let him remain at the university if he maintained good grades.
 He graduated in 1964 with a Bachelor of Science degree in business administration.